***Updated May 2020 to include the Cricut Maker!

 All machines allow you to upload your own images into Cricut Design Space and cut them out for free!

 - Related: How to Upload SVG Images in Cricut Design Space

 - Related: Cricut Projects and Ideas

 - Related: Crafting Blanks for your Cricut Explore projects

 Print then Cut

-These are designs that can be printed out using your home printer and then cut out using the Cricut Explore.
+These are designs that can be printed out using your home printer and then cut out using the Cricut Explore or Cricut Maker.